Cayman Islands Economic Substance Guide

 Be advised that information will also be shared between the Authority and the relevant authority of the jurisdiction in which the entity in question is proven to be a tax resident, and where the parent company, ultimate parent company, and ultimate beneficial owner of the relevant entity resides (as the case may be).

-Non-compliance cases of Cayman Islands ES
+Penalties for Non-compliance cases of Cayman Islands Economic Substance

 Non-compliance with the ES test under Cayman Economic Substance Law can lead to a penalty of up to US$100,000.